Walgreens The Thread

 Calcium function in the body: What does it do?

-Your body needs a continuous supply of vitamins and minerals, including calcium, to stay healthy and function at its best.
+Your body needs vitamins and minerals, including calcium, to stay healthy and function at its best.
 Calcium is found in nearly every cell of the human body and is a key player in many of the processes involved in daily bodily functions.

 What does calcium do in the body?